NCAR/CAM-chem/docs/contribute.md

     $jupyter nbconvert yourfile.ipynb --to markdown

 Supply the markdown files and images, jupyter notebook code, and input data to the ACOM/python team by letting us know you would like to contribute through this form: **add form**.
-Optional is to also create a useable python script.
+An optional task is to also create a useable python script.